Onufriev-Lab/NE_TRANSCRIPTION/README.md

 # Scripts and data files for
-# "Strong interactions between highly dynamic
+# "The probability of chromatin to be
-# lamina-associated domains and the nuclear
+# at the nuclear lamina has no systematic efect
-# envelope stabilize the 3D architecture of
-# Drosophila interphase chromatin"
+# on its transcription level in fruit fies"